 Year 2/3 - Structure and Clarity

 The focus in this classroom is on developing independent learning skills and developing a love of learning.
 There is an integrated curriculum covering both year 2 and year 3 expectations.
 Children will work towards ensuring they have all the basic skills they need to access learning at the higher years and focussed groups are taught to their needs to ensure progress.
 The children continue to learn and develop their phonics into spelling using Read Write Inc as necessary.
 Reading continues through the use of Book Bands until the children are ready to be 'free readers'.
 The curriculum is again based on topics , with literacy, numeracy and phonics/ spelling all taught daily at a level appropriate to the class.
 RE has a weekly lesson, as is PSHE, and there are two lessons of PE a week.
-French is taught weekly in alternate terms.
+French is taught weekly.

 Year 4, 5 and 6 - Poetry and Dream

 Class 3 is a classroom where the focus is on applying independent learning skills, and focussed groups are then taught to their needs to ensure progress.
 The curriculum is based on relevant topics and the three year groups and challenged and extended within the topic, covering year 4, 5 and 6 expectations.
 Literacy, numeracy and spelling are taught at a level appropriate to the class.
 This may be discreetly or as part of the topic.
 RE has a weekly lesson, as does PSHE.
-French is taught weekly in alternate terms.
+French is taught weekly.
 There are two lessons of PE per week.

 More detailed information about the curriculum is available on each class page on the website and at the bottom of this page.